brenjoemulkern/ml-naive-bayes/README.md

 <code>python main.py -lr training_file.csv testing_file.csv</code> will run Logistic Regression on specified files

+### Runtime

+The program will first read the training and testing files, which will take around 7-10 minutes.

+The logistic regression training will print updates at every 100 update steps (out of 10000) to indicate its progress.

 ### Output

-The program will classify the test data using Naive Bayes classification.
+The program will classify the test data using Naive Bayes classification and/or Logistic Regression classification.

-The classifications are written to a .csv in the root directory of the project, titled "naive_bayes_classified.csv".
+The Naive Bayes classifications are written to a .csv in the root directory of the project, titled "naive_bayes_classified.csv".
+The Logistic Regression classifications are written to a .csv in the root directory of the project, titled "log_regression_classified.csv".

 ## Logistic Regression